 On or about June 1, 2023, FISC began to provide preliminary notice of this event to potentially impacted financial institutions while its comprehensive investigation into the event was ongoing.
 On August 14, 2023, FISC provided impacted financial institutions with formal notice of the event and an offer to provide notification services to potentially affected individuals on their behalf and at their direction.
-On or about September 22, 2023, FISC will begin to provide written notice of this event to approximately sixty-four (64) Maine residents impacted by the event who are affiliated with some of FISC's member financial institutions on their behalf.
+On or about September 22, 2023, FISC began providing written notice of this event to potentially affected individuals on behalf of certain member banks.
+On September 28, 2023, FISC will continue providing notice to potentially affected individuals, including approximately ninety-seven (97) Maine residents who are affiliated with Crescent Bank, on their behalf.